ABC Analysis: Definition

-Under this system, all the items of material are classified into three categories A, B and C according to their value.
+Under this system, all items of material are classified into three categories—A, B, and C—according to their value.

-A.B.C.
-Analysis of Materials is also known as ‘Always Better Control Method‘ since it aims at obtaining maximum control over materials and minimum cost of control through equitable distribution of time, attention and cost involved in material control with reference to value.
+This is because it aims to ensure maximum control over materials and minimum cost of control through the equitable distribution of time, attention, and cost involved in material control with reference to value.

 Advantages of A.B.C.
 Analysis

-The main advantages of A.B.C.
-Analysis of materials can be given as follows:
+The main advantages of ABC analysis of materials include:

-- It enables to keep enough safety stock for items falling under category ‘C’.
+- Ensures enough safety stock is kept for items in category C